14 Reasons to Choose React Native for App Development

 Reason 13: Access to Native API

-Using React Native, developers can imitate the look and feel of the UI very close to Javascript and less like a framework.
+Using React Native, developers can imitate the look and feel of the UI very close to JavaScript and less like a framework.
 This makes the development process simpler and enables the UI to give quicker responses.

 React Native’s components match 1:1 with native development artifacts, and the result is the app looking indistinguishable from a native app.